-Third Party MP’s use Motions to try to show that they have relevance in Parliament and hope that voters in their riding will not appreciate the difference between a “motherhood” Private Members’ Motion that all parties can agree to and a Private Members’ Bill that forces real action by Parliament and the government in power.
+3rd Party NDP MP’s, like Johns, use these Motions to try to show that they can “work across the aisle” and have relevance in Parliament while hoping voters back home don’t appreciate the difference between a non-binding Motion that all parties can readily agree to and a Private Members Bill that if passed would become a law of the land and force real action by the government-of-the-day.

-Johns was forced to use a motion because he knew that he could never get the Parliamentary support needed to pass a Private Member’s Bill that would affect real change for Vancouver Island.
+Johns was forced to use a motion because he knew that due to our existing system of party politics he could never get support to pass a Private Member’s Bill that could affect real change for Vancouver Island and our oceans.

 Plastic Pollution - Nels Bight Beach, Cape Scott Provincial Park, Vancouver Island - August 2018